-- (a) The United Kingdom shall accept the application of safeguards, in accordance with the terms of this Agreement, on all source or special fissionable material in facilities or parts thereof within the United Kingdom, subject to exclusions for national security reasons only, with a view to enabling the Agency to verify that such material is not, except as provided for in this Agreement, withdrawn from civil activities. - (b) The United Kingdom shall provide the Community and the Agency with a list (hereinafter referred to as "the Facilities List") of the facilities or parts thereof which contain the nuclear material referred to in paragraph (a) of this Article.
+- (a) The United Kingdom shall accept the application of safeguards, in accordance with the terms of this Agreement, on all source or special fissionable material in facilities or parts thereof within the United Kingdom, subject to exclusions for national security reasons only, with a view to enabling the Agency to verify that such material is not, except as provided for in this Agreement, withdrawn from civil activities. - (b) The United Kingdom shall, upon entry into force of this Agreement, provide the Agency with a list (hereinafter referred to as "the Facilities List") of the facilities or parts thereof which contain the nuclear material referred to in paragraph (a) of this Article.
 The United Kingdom shall keep the Facilities List up to date and may at any time make deletions from it for national security reasons.
-The United Kingdom shall give the Community and the Agency advance notice of any additions or deletions.
+The United Kingdom shall give the Agency advance notice of any additions or deletions. - (c) Whenever the United Kingdom withdraws nuclear material referred to in paragraph (a) of this Article from the scope of this Agreement for national security reasons, it shall notify the Agency in accordance with the provisions of this Agreement.